 The structure of this paper is as follows.
 In Section 2, we recapitulate basic notions and definitions of proximal neural networks in infinite-dimensional, separable Hilbert spaces.
 A particular role is taken by so-called proximal activations, and a calculus of ProxNets, which we shall use throughout the rest of the paper to build solution operators of VIs.
 Section 3 addresses the conceptual use of ProxNets in the constructive solution of VIs.
 We build in particular ProxNet emulators of convergent fixed point iterations to construct solutions of VIs.
 Section 3.2 introduces quantitative bounds for perturbations of ProxNets.
 Section 4 emphasizes that ProxNets may be regarded as (approximate) solution operators to unilateral obstacle problems in infinite-dimensional Hilbert spaces.
 Section 5 presents DNN emulations of iterative solvers of matrix LCPs which arise from discretization of unilateral problems for PDEs.
-Section 6.1 introduces PDASNet, which emulate a class of primal-dual active set strategies for the numerical solution of VIs.
-More precisely, we consider the numerical solution of free boundary value problems arising in the valuation of American-style options.
-Section 8 provides a brief summary of the main results and indicates possible directions for further research.
+Section 6 presents several numerical experiments, which illustrate the foregoing developments.
+More precisely, we consider the numerical solution of free boundary value problems arising in the valuation of American-style options, and in parametric obstacle problems.
+Section 7 provides a brief summary of the main results and indicates possible directions for further research.

-1.2 Notation
+1.2Notation

 We use standard notation.
-By $\mathcal{L}(\mathcal{H}, \mathcal{K})$ we denote the Banach space of bounded, linear operators from the Banach space \mathcal{H} into \mathcal{K} (surjectivity will not be required).
+By $\mathcal{L}(\mathcal{H},\mathcal{K})$ we denote the Banach space of bounded, linear operators from the Banach space $\mathcal{H}$ into $\mathcal{K}$ (surjectivity will not be required).
 Unless explicitly stated otherwise, all Hilbert and Banach-spaces are infinite-dimensional.
 By bold symbols, we denote matrices resp. linear maps between finite-dimensional spaces.
-Vectors in finite-dimensional, euclidean space are always understood as column vectors, with \top denoting transposition of matrices and vectors.
+We use the notation conventions $\sum{i=1}^{0} \cdot = 0$ and $\prod{i=1}^{0} \cdot = 1$ for the empty sum and empty product, respectively.
+Vectors in finite-dimensional, euclidean space are always understood as column vectors, with $\top$ denoting transposition of matrices and vectors.

 Acknowledgement: The preparation of this work benefited from the participation of ChS in the thematic period "Mathematics of Deep Learning (MDL)" from 1 July to 17 December 2021, at the Isaac Newton Institute, Cambridge, UK.